-BRPD union official quits job at department: Calls agency 'hostile'
+BRPD union official quits job at department, calls agency 'hostile'

 Latest Weather Blog

-BRPD union official quits job at department: Calls agency 'hostile'
+BRPD union official quits job at department, calls agency 'hostile'

 BATON ROUGE - A high-ranking officer within the Baton Rouge Police Union resigned from the department Tuesday, writing to supervisors that the department is a hostile place to work.